almachelouche/middleman/content/email/AU/Yellow_Flag/010/tyres.md

 path='email_modules/cover/02'
 color='''white'''

 copy='''Hi <%${user.CustomAttribute['FullName']}%><br /><br />At Ford we’re committed to offering you tyres at competitive prices, which is why we’re excited to announce that we are launching a Low Price Tyre Guarantee; we’ll match a competitor’s price on selected tyres we stock&#185;. <br /><br />To celebrate<span style="text-decoration:underline;font-weight:bold"> your <%${user.CustomAttribute['Dealer_Name']}%> is offering $50 off your next tyre purchase&#178;</span>.
-To take up this offer, just bring this email along to your tyre service appointment before 31st August 2017.<br /><br />Our Ford technicians offer professional advice on an extensive range of tyres to suit your budget and needs, and with our Low Price Tyre Guarantee, if you find a lower price on selected tyre we stock at a competitor, we’ll match it within 30 days of purchase&#185;. <br /><br />No one knows your Ford like we do.
+To take up this offer, just bring this email along to your tyre service appointment before 31st August 2017.<br /><br />Our Ford technicians offer professional advice on an extensive range of tyres to suit your budget and needs, and with our Low Price Tyre Guarantee, if you find a lower price on selected tyres we stock at a competitor, we’ll match it within 30 days of purchase&#185;. <br /><br />No one knows your Ford like we do.
 So put your Ford <%${user.CustomAttribute['Model']}%> in the hands of our trained technicians at <%${user.CustomAttribute['Dealer_Name']}%>.'''
 	cta1_text='''FIND OUT MORE'''
 	cta1_url='''https://www.ford.com.au/owners/service/low-price-tyre-guarantee/'''
 	cta1_link_name = '''TYRES'''